CLIENT: JUAN YACHT DESIGN

 Carbon fiber bowsprit optimization with a weight reduction of 65%

 Design a fast and maneuverable sailing yacht simultaneously is a challenge.
 The structural design of the hull and all the appendages implies two conflicting objectives, which must be met, creating a structure that offers high rigidity and at the same time is as light as possible.

 We face this challenge in each of the projects for Juan Yacht Design.
 As an example of success, we present you the structural analysis and optimization of the composite bowsprit for the swan 50.

-The challenge of this project was to reduce the weight of the bowsprit while keeping stiffness properties as high as possible.
-These conflicting objectives can only be met using composite material and a dedicated optimization technology, applied to the layout of the composite material and the component’s shape.
-The design and optimization of composites
+The project aims to reduce the weight of the bowsprit, keeping the stiffness as high as possible.
+These goals can only be achieved by using composite material and optimization technology for both component shape and lamination.

-Thanks to this process, a piece 34 kg lighter than the previous model has been designed, with a final weight of 19 kg, which means a reduction of almost 65% of the weight.
+Buckling, pretension, and topological optimization were combined to design and optimize the part.
+Thanks to this process, a piece that is 34 kg lighter than the previous model has been designed, with a final weight of 19 kg, which represents a reduction of almost 65% in weight.